edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 [^8]: E.g. see [here](https://forums.opensuse.org/showthread.php/539026-Can-t-enable-opengl-on-the-qemu-machine) and [here](https://bugzilla.redhat.com/show_bug.cgi?id=1867343).

 [^9]: If you are connected to multiple devices at the same time, you'll need to add the `-s` switch to your *adb* calls to specify the target device.
 See [the documentation](https://developer.android.com/studio/command-line/adb#directingcommands) for details.

+[^10]: This might seem obvious, but it's not really clear from the documentation, so I thought I'd just mention it.